How To Do Quick Visual Problem Solving

 Hi everyone,

 Today's question is from Bart from Amsterdam, the Netherlands.
-Bart asks: "How can you do some quick visual problem-solving?
-Is there a shortcut or do you always need to follow a complex checklist and create gigantic visualizations?"
+Bart asks: "How can you do quick visual problem-solving?
+Is there a shortcut, or do you always need to follow a complex checklist and create gigantic visualizations?"

-In fact what I am doing is using Dragon1 Open EA Method as a cookbook with ingredients and creating a new recipe (checklist) hitting the road running.
+In fact, I am using the Dragon1 Open EA Method as a cookbook with ingredients and creating a new recipe (checklist), hitting the road running.

 What's the problem, in what situation?

 When you as an architect want to do some Visual Problem Solving, you can do it very quickly.
-You just have to follow the steps in the next checklist.
-And when you want to do problem-solving you know there are three things: a situation, a problem and a solution.
+You have to follow the steps in the next checklist.
+When you want to solve a problem, you know there are three things: a situation, a problem, and a solution.

-In all cases it is always most important to first define the problem in all its aspects before jumping to conclusions and solutions.
+In all cases, it is always most important to define the problem in all aspects before jumping to conclusions and solutions.
 In many projects, the main problem is that the chosen solution is unclear.
-So what we really do first is write down the situation where the problem occurs and define various words (nouns) we use in this description.
-And then: we search for a picture showing with one blink of an eye the situation where the problem occurs.
-In the image you see a picture of the situation: a customer in a supermarket wanting to buy goods.
-And the problem in that same picture is immediately clear: there are no goods available at the right time, making the customer unhappy and disappointed.
+So, we first write down the problem's situation and define the various words (nouns) we use in this description.
+Then, we search for a picture showing, with one blink of an eye, the situation where the problem occurs.
+In the image, you see a picture of the situation: a customer in a supermarket wanting to buy goods.
+The problem in that same picture is immediately clear: there are no goods available at the right time, making the customer unhappy and disappointed.

 Important here is that this picture of the woman shopping contains the concepts: on-site shopping (1) in a supermarket (2).
-Also, some elements of these concepts are shown: customer, cart, shelves (status: mostly empty) and some leftover goods.
-Make this a practice when you search for pictures: focus on the concepts and elements you want it to show.
-First name and define concepts and elements and then search on the web or in the company's photo database for a picture using these words.
+Also, some elements of these concepts are shown: customer, cart, shelves (status: mostly empty), and some leftover goods.
+Please practice this when you search for pictures: focus on the concepts and elements you want it to show.
+First, name and define concepts and elements, then search on the web or the company's photo database for a picture using these words.
 For instance "Customer is shopping in a supermarket and the shelves are empty."

 Why, you might say, is it so important to state and visualize the situation with the problem?
-Well, if you think of a solution to a problem, it might not cover or work in all situations.
+If you think of a solution to a problem, it might not cover or work in all situations.
 History shows that.

 What's the Solution for what Strategy?

 There are many, many solutions to solve a problem.
-But what is the wisest solution is mostly dictated by the company's strategy.
+But what is the company's strategy mostly dictates the wisest solution.
 Without looking at the strategy before, you know your (obvious) solution leads to sub-optimization.

 An important step in finding solutions is knowing why the problem occurs and when it occurs.
-And as architect very intriguing is: are there other areas of sciences where the same type of problem occurs and where do they have already found a reusable type of solution?
+As an architect, it is very intriguing to ask: Are there other areas of science where the same type of problem occurs, and where have they already found a reusable type of solution?

 You see an image showing a problematic situation and three reasonable solutions to deal with the problem in various ways.
-The best solution becomes clear when we fill in the formula that is presented in the table.
+The best solution becomes clear when we fill in the formula in the table.

-Without having to make your eyes tired by reading text, in one blink it immediately becomes clear in the image what the problem is and what possible solutions there are to solve the problem.
-This way of visual problem solving is so much more effective than using text.
+Without having to make your eyes tired by reading text, in one blink, it immediately becomes clear in the image what the problem is and what possible solutions there are to solve the problem.
+This way of solving visual problems is much more effective than text.
 Seeing is believing.

 Dragon1 Checklist for Quick Visual Problem Solving

-For all those people that would like to give it a go themselves we present here a checklist that tells step by step what to do:
+For all those people who would like to give it a go themselves, we present here a checklist that tells step by step what to do:

-- Step 1: Name and define a problematic situation, the concepts related (use literature referral) and the used principles (write them down) that tell or show the problem directly or indirectly.
+1. Step 1: Name and define a problematic situation, the concepts related (use literature referral), and the used principles (write them down) that tell or show the problem directly or indirectly.

-- Step 2: Find an image that shows a situation with the concepts and key elements of the concepts, so people see and recognize the problem and situation at once.
+2. Step 2: Find an image that shows a situation with the concepts and key elements of the concepts so people see and recognize the problem and situation at once.

-- Step 3: Think of, using the defined strategy, three concepts and their principles (refer to literature) implementable in the organization that solves the problem in their specific way.
+3. Step 3: Think of, using the defined strategy, three concepts, and their principles (refer to literature) implementable in the organization that solves the problem in their specific way.

-- Step 5: Name benefits and concerns per concept to have the owner/client take a decision using the visualization.
+5. Step 5: Name benefits and concerns per concept to have the owner/client make a decision using the visualization.

 Quick Visual Problem Solving

-Below is a table that I always create when executing the checklist.
-I just first fill in the 'answers'.
-And next, go look for the pictures.
-The pictures, when presented to the owner/client asking for a solution for the problem, can give feedback on how well the pictures match what he or she was thinking of.
+Below is a table I always create when executing the checklist.
+I first fill in the 'answers'.
+And next, look for the pictures.
+The pictures, when presented to the owner/client asking for a solution for the problem, can give feedback on how well the pictures match what they were thinking of.

 Organization: Supermarket

-Problematic situation: The suppliers do not deliver anymore on time causing the shelves in the store to be empty at times when customers want to buy goods.
-More and more clients are going to the supermarket next door never to return.
-This causes lower revenues, and slows down the product cycle.
+Problematic situation: The suppliers do not deliver anymore on time, causing the shelves in the store to be empty at times when customers want to buy goods.
+More and more clients are going to the supermarket next door, never to return.
+This causes lower revenues and slows down the product cycle.
 The circle has become vicious.
-A reason the amount of stock items is not correct is because of a lack of knowledge about this topic within the organization.
+The amount of stock items is incorrect because of a lack of knowledge about this topic within the organization.

 Solution Concept 1:

-eProcurement is an IT concept in which suppliers keep track of the amount of stock items remote via the internet and do proactive delivery.
-They use the knowledge on product stock cycles for the optimum stock amount for certain items.
+eProcurement is an IT concept in which suppliers keep track of the number of stock items remotely via the internet and do proactive delivery.
+They use the knowledge of product stock cycles for the optimum stock amount for certain items.

 Benefits (strategic):